How Fast Restart Improves Iterative Simulations

 In the Simulink Toolstrip, on the Simulation tab, click Fast Restart.

-No matter how you enable fast restart for individual, iterative simulations, once you enable fast restart, the model remains compiled and initialized in fast restart after each simulation you run until you exit or disable fast restart.
-When you finish running the individual, iterative simulations, use either of these options to exit fast restart:
+No matter how you enable fast restart for individual, iterative simulations, once you enable fast restart, the model remains compiled and initialized in fast restart after each simulation you run until you terminate the simulation.
+Use one of these options to terminate the simulation and disable fast restart:

 Disable the